sympy/sympy/doc/src/tutorials/biomechanics/biomechanics.rst

 classes to help manage the creation of such models of force and torque inputs.
 An actuator is intended to represent a real physical component.
-For example, the spring-damper force from above can be created by sub-classing :obj:`~sympy.physics.mechanics.actuator.ActuatorBase` and developing a method that generates the loads associated with that spring-damper actuator.
+For example, the spring-damper force from above can be created by sub-classing :obj:`~sympy.physics.mechanics.actuator.ActuatorBase` and implementing a method that generates the loads associated with that spring-damper actuator.

 .. plot::